Isiah Thomas: Businessman

-He was also one of the founding members of the advisory board for Marquis Jet Partners and a partner of Dale and Thomas Popcorn.
+Thomas was one of the founding members of the advisory board for Marquis Jet Partners and a partner of Dale and Thomas Popcorn.

-In April 1999 Thomas became the first African American elected to the Board of Governors of the Chicago Stock Exchange.
-He served until 2002.

-Thomas often speaks to students and professionals around the country about his business experiences.

-Thomas has served as CEO and Executive Chairman of the Board of Directors of One World Products, a cannabis company based in the U.S. with cultivation and processing facilities in Colombia.
+Thomas has served as CEO and executive chairman of the board of directors of One World Products, a cannabis company based in the U.S. with cultivation and processing facilities in Colombia.

 Toronto Raptors

-After retiring, Thomas became part owner and Executive Vice President for the expansion Toronto Raptors in 1994.
+After his playing career ended, Thomas became part owner and executive vice president of the expansion Toronto Raptors in 1994.
 In 1998, he left the organization after a dispute with new management over the franchise's direction and his future responsibilities.
-During his four-year tenure with the team, the Raptors drafted Damon Stoudamire, Marcus Camby, and high schooler Tracy McGrady.
+During his tenure with the team, the Raptors drafted Damon Stoudamire, Marcus Camby, and high schooler Tracy McGrady.

 Broadcasting

 After leaving the Raptors, Thomas became a television commentator (first as the lead game analyst with play-by-play man Bob Costas and then as part of the studio team) for the NBA on NBC.
 He also worked a three-man booth with Costas and Doug Collins.